-The Bachelor of Business Administration in Management and Master of Business Administration in Management Accelerated Bachelor’s and Master’s degree is a 150-hour program.
+The Bachelor of Business Administration in Management and Master of Business Administration in Management Accelerated Bachelor’s and Master’s degree is a 151.5 credit-hour program.
 Graduates will receive a Bachelor of Business Administration and a Master of Business Administration, both with an emphasis in Management.
 The program is designed to equip and transform students to be servant leaders with the knowledge and skills to increase job security, to position themselves for advancement within their own organizations, and to prepare students for future employment and leadership opportunities within both the profit and nonprofit sectors of business.
 The cost-effective accelerated program is for individuals who may be inspired to continue their educational journey to a master’s degree while pursuing an undergraduate degree because it will give them a competitive advantage in the workplace.

 credit hours (BBA)